Checkout process

 Shopping carts are represented by ShoppingCartInfo objects in the API.
 The actual content of a shopping cart is stored in the ShoppingCartData string property.
 You are responsible for implementing the data model and serialization logic for the shopping cart content.

 A typical implementation (as in the Dancing Goat project template) uses a ShoppingCartDataModel to represent the cart, containing a collection of ShoppingCartDataItem objects for each product in the cart.
-This example uses three properties to represent the item ID, quantity, and variant ID, but your actual implementation may need to reflect the content model of your product catalog:
+This example uses a ProductIdentifier to represent the item and a Quantity property for the amount, but your actual implementation may need to reflect the content model of your product catalog:

 C#

-// Represents a single item in the shopping cart
+/// Represents an item in the shopping cart data model.

 public class ShoppingCartDataItem